joernio/joern/bazel.md

 # Important information about Bazel
 The Bazel build is currently experimental and intended for developement purposes.
-It is not use in CI or for artifact releases.
+It is not used in CI or for artifact releases.
+Currenlty only a subset of the entire repository can be build with Bazel.
+E.g. only a subset of the frontends are included.
+Check for the existence joern-cli/frontends/<frontend>/BUILD file to check if a frontend is already included.

 ## Prerequisits
 - Bazelisk - This is a frontend to Bazel which makes sure you have the right version